 How do I apply for an L-1 visa?

-The U.S. employer will need file a Form I-129 visa petition with the USCIS establishing the qualifying relationship with the foreign entity and the qualification of the L-1 beneficiary either as an executive/manager or an employee with specialized knowledge.
-For smaller sized companies, especially when opening a new office in the U.S., extensive documentation may be required to prove the employee’s qualifying role along with a detailed business plan.
+The U.S. employer will need to file a Form I-129 visa petition with the USCIS establishing the qualifying relationship with the foreign entity and the qualification of the L-1 beneficiary either as an executive/manager or an employee with specialized knowledge.
+For smaller-sized companies, especially when opening a new office in the U.S., extensive documentation may be required to prove the employee’s qualifying role along with a detailed business plan.
 If the U.S. employer is of over a certain size and plans to transfer a large number of employees from its foreign offices, a process called “blanket L-1 visa petitions” can be used.
 This process allows the U.S. employer to establish the required intracompany relationship in advance.
 Once approved for blanket L-1, the qualified U.S. employer may start bringing its intracompany transferees to the U.S. directly without having to file a petition with the USCIS first.

 You may receive an L-1 visa for up to 3 years with each filing, except for when you are coming to open a new office, you will only receive up to 1 year of L-1 status.
-This is because the USCIS wants to make sure that the new office does business in the U,S. according to the plan submitted with the initial petition.
-After your initial L-1 visa, you can get an extension of your status in 2-year increments, until you reach the maximum period of allowed stay which is 7 years for L-1A visa and 5 years for L-1B visa.
-After you spend the maximum 7 or 5 years period on your L-1, you will have to leave the U.S. and work for the foreign company for at least 1 year before you can apply for L-1 status again.
+This is because the USCIS wants to make sure that the new office does business in the U.S. according to the plan submitted with the initial petition.
+After your initial L-1 visa, you can get an extension of your status in 2-year increments, until you reach the maximum period of allowed stay which is 7 years for L-1A visa holders and 5 years for L-1B visa holders.
+After you spend the maximum 7 or 5 year period on your L-1, you will have to leave the U.S. and work for the foreign company for at least 1 year before you can apply for L-1 status again.

 Can I change jobs or work for multiple employers?